Fade BG Image

 We were sparkling clean after the bath.

-After that, I grabbed a bed from the pirates' place for our living space and designated the pirates' house as Dea-kun's room.
-It stank and was filthy — rivaling my blanket — so we spent plenty of time cleaning it.
+After that, I grabbed a bed from the pirates' place for our living space and designated their house as Dea-kun's room.
+It was so filthy and stank so badly — rivaling my blanket — that we spent quite a while cleaning it.

 With that method, we can make salt too.
-Could sell… Do you need a license to trade salt?
+I could sell it… but do you need a license to trade salt?
 If so, I'll just keep it for personal use.

 After a solid sleep on the refurbished bedding, it was the next day.